postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-dynamic-code.md

 ## Dynamic code

 The `meta` API exposes some properties of `dynamic` type and some methods returning `dynamic` values.
 These members are compile-time, but their value represents a _declaration_ that you can dynamically read at run time.
 In the case of writable properties, it is also possible to set the value.

+A few examples of these properties are:

+* Equivalents to the `this` or `base` keywords:
+  * <xref:Metalama.Framework.Aspects.meta.This?text=meta.This>, equivalent to the `this` keyword, allows to call arbitrary _instance_ members of the target type.
+  * <xref:Metalama.Framework.Aspects.meta.Base?text=meta.Base>, equivalent to the `base` keyword, allows to call arbitrary _instance_ members of the _base_ of the target type.
+  * <xref:Metalama.Framework.Aspects.meta.ThisType?text=meta.ThisType> allows to call arbitrary _static_ members of the target type.
+  * <xref:Metalama.Framework.Aspects.meta.BaseType?text=meta.BaseType>, equivalent to the `base` keyword, allows to call arbitrary _static_ members of the _base_ of the target type.
+* <xref:Metalama.Framework.Code.IExpression.Value?text=IExpression.Value> allows to get or set the value, in run time code, of a compile-time expression.
+It is implemented for instance by:
+  * `meta.Target.Field.Value`, `meta.Target.Property.Value` or `meta.Target.FieldOrProperty.Value` allow to get or set the value of the target field or property.
+  * `meta.Target.Parameter.Value` allows to get or set the value of the target parameter.
+  * `meta.Target.Method.Parameters[*].Value` allows to get or set the value of a parameter of the target method.
+  * <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.ToExpression*?text=ExpressionFactory.ToExpression(*).Value> allows to get or set the value of an arbitrary <xref:Metalama.Framework.Code.IField>, <xref:Metalama.Framework.Code.IProperty>, or <xref:Metalama.Framework.Code.IParameter>

 Dynamic values are a bit _magic_ because their compile-time value translates into _syntax_ that is injected in the transformed code.